A is For Awesome!

 While in Minnesota, she spent the next 3 years working freelance behind the scenes as a production assistant, and 2nd 2nd Assistant Director on films such as, 'Love Always, Santa,' 'I Am Not A Serial Killer,' 'Wilson' and 'Blood Stripe.'
 At the same time, keeping her creative interests in front of the camera, participating in the 48hr Film Project, the Minne Mini Film Festival, as well as being accepted in the Frozen Film Festival as well as the G.I.
 Film Festival.

-in 2016, Amber moved to New York where she successfully auditioned for the Evening Conservatory at the Stella Adler Studio.
-Currently, she's working on her rehearsal project and the culmination of her first year.
+In 2017, Amber moved to New York where she successfully auditioned for the Evening Conservatory at the Stella Adler Studio.
+Currently, she's just finished up her first year, and looking forward to the next!

 The future remains to be untold, but one thing is true, this young lady is ready to take it on full speed.